Living Legacy

 How to Avoid It:

-Pro Tip from Living Legacy: Take advantage of our network of trustworthy contractors to get quick and affordable fixes.
+Pro Tip from Living Legacy: Leverage our network of dependable contractors for fast and cost-effective repairs.

 The Mistake:

-Landlord-tenant laws can vary significantly by state and city, and being unaware of these rules can lead to fines or even lawsuits.
+Landlord-tenant laws differ widely by state and city, and ignorance of these regulations can result in fines or legal battles.

 Why It’s a Problem: